stackhpc/a-universe-from-nothing/README.rst

 Usage
 =====

-There two three ways that this workshop can be used.
+There two ways that this workshop can be used.

 * `Full deploy <full-deploy>`_
 * `A Universe from a Seed <a-universe-from-a-seed>`_